noamraph/meld/FOURDIFF.md

-# fourdiff: I discovered how to resolve merge conflicts!
+# fourdiff: I discovered how to resolve merge conflicts with confidence!
 I want to share with you a hack I made about two years ago, which I'm using to resolve merge conflicts (and cherry-pick conflicts, and revert conflicts) in my job.
 Before I discovered this idea, I have hated merges, I never understood what was going on.
 Now I resolve conflicts with confidence.
 It's actually really hard for me to use any other tool.

 It looks like this.
 After running `git merge` and getting merge conflicts, I run `git mergetool` and see this (except for the arrows):